 - Tobacco products include cigarettes, E-cigarettes, cigars and loose tobacco, and the ban also applies to vending machines.

-- The prescribed A3-sized ‘Health Warning’ and A4-sized ‘We don’t sell tobacco to under 18’s’ signs are displayed
+- The prescribed A3-sized ‘Health Warning’ and A4-sized ‘We don’t sell tobacco to under 18’s’ signs must be displayed.

 These changes will limit the number of businesses that can display tobacco products.